ZeljkoBenovic/aws-commander/README.md

 * Ansible playbook loaded from a local filesystem

 The command/script/playbook will run across all EC2 instances simultaneously.
-EC2 instances, for now, can be selected only by their IDs.
-Support for selection by tags will be added in future versions.
+EC2 instances can be targeted by instance IDs or tags.

 ## Prerequisites